Posted: Friday, May 24,2019 | Time: 01:24 pm | Edited by: The Lottery Lab Staff

 To detect a scam, look up the name of the sender or the association they claim to represent.
 You might find enough to convince you of the scam.
 Another way to detect a scam is to do an internet search for the words that appear in the initial message you receive.
 Often, you will find that the message has been used so much that there are many organizations warning about it.

 At The Lottery Lab, we try to keep our users aware of such incidents, so that they don’t fall victim to such frauds.
 Remember, you can’t win a lottery you never entered.
 And no legitimate lottery asks for upfront cash (or “claiming fees”) from the winners.
-Good luck, and spot those scams, before you fall victim.
+Good luck, and spot those scams, before you fall, the victim.
 Make your friends and family aware as well.